weiliu620/weiliu620.github.io/reinforcement_learning_robotics.md

 ### gaussian processes for data-efficient learning in robotics and control
 Use Gaussian process to model the transition probability, derive a closed form expression for expected reward/cost for policy evaluation, and analytic policy gradients for policy improvement.

+### Gaussian process dynamic programming.pdf
+Model the value function and state value function as a GP, and use Q-Learning like methods.
+Also see references in this paper for model-based methods that use GP to approximate the model.

+This work also use GP as a policy approximation.